Professional career salmon guide advice on some of the optimal water conditions to catch salmon in during the Scottish salmon fishing season.

 During the normal months of the salmon fishing season when there are resident fish holding in the pools I'm always alert when I see a hatch of flies on the water which is a sure sign of a rising barometer.
 This subtle atmospheric pressure difference is big news to salmon that once fed on hatching invertebrates (triggered by rising pressure) when they were juveniles in the river.
 This memory recall is present in adult salmon when they return from the sea so look out for brown trout, ducks, gulls, sand martins, swifts or swallows feeding on flies that are emerging from the river surface if you cannot see the actual hatch of flies itself.
 This is an indicator that resident fish may be willing to take a fly if presented effectively during this rising barometer period which can occur on any fishing day.

 These above points are a few of the basic fishing conditions that fill me with confidence although salmon often write their own rules on this subject.
-The subtle light, water level & temperature changes experienced on a salmon river for those who are tuned in enough to notice them are always favourable and often these will trigger salmon to have a go!
+The subtle daily light, water level & temperature changes experienced on a salmon river (for those who are tuned in enough to notice them) are always worth paying attention to as often these will trigger salmon to have a go!
+Salmon fishing is very much a game of capitalising on these little daily ocurring 'windows of opportunity' so paying attention to these subtle river atmospheric & water variances can give you a big fishing advantage.
 For more in depth details on how to effectively fish for salmon on the famous rivers of Scotland follow this link on booking a salmon fishing guide in Scotland.